 161.23

-base channel: Channel on which the tunneled direct-link setup (TDLS) peer station (STA) is associated.
+base channel: Primary channel of the AP to which the tunneled direct-link setup (TDLS) peer station (STA) is associated.

 1033.38

-The TDLS Wider Bandwidth subfield indicates whether the STA supports a wider bandwidth than the BSS bandwidth for a TDLS direct link with a primary channel equal to the primary or only channel of the base channel.
+The TDLS Wider Bandwidth subfield indicates whether the STA supports a wider bandwidth than the BSS bandwidth for a TDLS direct link with a primary channel equal to the base channel.
 The field is set to 1 to indicate that the STA supports a wider bandwidth and to 0 to indicate that the STA does not support a wider bandwidth.
 A 160 MHz bandwidth is defined to be identical to an 80+80 MHz bandwidth (i.e., one is not wider than the other).

 2134.59

-The channel on which the AP operates is referred to as the base channel.
+The primary channel on which the AP operates is referred to as the base channel and a TDLS STA that operates on this channel is referred to as on the base channel.
 If the AP operates in a 40 MHz channel, then the base channel refers to the primary channel.
-If the direct link is switched to a channel that is not the base channel, then this channel is referred to as the off-channel.
+If the direct link is switched to a channel that is not the base channel, then this channel is referred to as the off-channel, and a TDLS STA that operates on this channel is referred to as off-channel.